-I first heard of Taoism from an entrepreneurial mentor, Ron Morris, one of the purest human beings I’ve ever met.
+I first heard of Taoism from an entrepreneurial mentor, Ron Morris, one of the purest and happiest human beings I’ve ever met.
 He discussed it by talking about yin and yang – balance – and how it could be extrapolated to many facets of the startup world, even hinting that it could help people live better lives.

 Years later, I learned about the central book of Taoism: the Tao Te Ching, or Book of the Way.
 Apparently Tim Ferriss reads a chapter every morning.
 Rick Rubin and Josh Waitzkin both recommend it according to Tim’s post, “The unusual books that shaped 50 billionares, mega-bestselling authors, and other prodigies.”
 It helped Bruce Lee shape his identity and Alan Watts formulate his ideas.

 The Tao Te Ching is a terse puzzle that illuminates desire, society, success, failure, death, and nature.
 According to legend, it was written in 600 BC by the sage Lao Tzu.
-Its simple words initially sound nonsensical, but they provide a framework to manage the uncertainties of the universe while living a happy and successful life.
+Its wisdom provides a framework to help manage the uncertainties of the universe while living a happy and successful life.

-I decided to read five separate translations for each chapter, then combine them in a modern, plain-English summary with my own notes and asides.
-I half-jokingly refer to it as the “Mark Thomas Miller version”.
-I used the following translations:
+I decided to read five separate translations of the book.
+Then, I cross-referenced their knowledge to create a modern, plain-English version with my own notes and asides.
+Over the better part of a year, I combed through the following translations: